Blog

 What Is the LoneStar Athletic Injury Network?

-For families in the SW Fort Worth and Burleson area, this matters because hospital discharge and outpatient therapy are only part of the recovery picture.
-After an acute injury or surgical procedure, the transition back home is often where the hardest work of healing takes place — and where a skilled home health team makes the biggest difference.
+For families in SW Fort Worth and Burleson, this matters because hospital discharge and outpatient therapy are only part of the recovery picture.
+After an acute injury or surgical procedure, the transition back home is often where the hardest work of healing takes place.
 Patients recovering from orthopedic injuries, post-surgical wounds, or musculoskeletal conditions benefit from professional clinical oversight that continues after clinic visits end.
+A Joint Commission Accredited home health agency experienced with network authorization processes helps families focus on recovery rather than paperwork.

 LoneStar Athletic Injury Network plans typically cover a defined scope of home health services when the treating physician certifies that skilled care at home is medically necessary.
-Understanding that authorization process — and working with a Joint Commission Accredited agency that knows how to navigate it — helps families focus on recovery rather than paperwork.
+Understanding that authorization process is the first step toward getting care started quickly.

-How Home Health Coverage Works Under Athletic Injury Network Plans
+How LoneStar Athletic Injury Network Home Health Coverage Works

 Step 1 — Physician Certification and Referral

 Coverage begins with the treating physician — often an orthopedic surgeon, sports medicine physician, or primary care provider — documenting that the patient requires skilled nursing or therapy services at home.
 This certification establishes medical necessity, which is the foundation of all home health authorization.
 Facilities like Huguley Medical Center and AdventHealth Burleson frequently coordinate these referrals for patients being discharged after athletic injuries or related surgical procedures.
+Texas Health Harris Methodist Hospital Southwest and Baylor Scott & White Medical Center Hillcrest are also common referral sources for patients in this service area.

 Step 2 — Authorization Through the Network